reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client-config.md

 Overall, this interceptor enhances outgoing HTTP requests by adding custom headers, which can serve various purposes such as request identification, security, or API key authentication.

-Now let us build a HTTP client using this request interceptor:
+Now Let's build a HTTP client using this request interceptor:
 ``` java
 HttpRequestInterceptor interceptor = new CustomHttpRequestInterceptor();
 HttpClientBuilder builder = HttpClients.custom();